Products

 Variable Refrigerant Flow System Representative in the Carolinas

 Variable Refrigerant Flow (VRF) technology can make your life simpler – from more efficient buildings to consistently satisfied occupants to reduced maintenance expense.
 However, implementing a VRF system for your next project can be challenging without proper support from a qualified manufacturer’s representative.
-That’s why Hahn Mason is happy to supply Fujitsu Airstage VRF air conditioning and heating systems for facilities throughout the Carolinas.
+That’s why Hahn Mason is happy to supply VRF air conditioning and heating systems for facilities throughout the Carolinas.
 We’re able to provide a trusted solution for your application along with the knowledge of how to make it work for you.

 Our team is here to work side by side with you and help you realize the benefits of installing a VRF system on your next project.
 We’re here to help you know where VRF can be applied for optimal flexibility, and how you can use it to reduce the operating expenses for the facility.